 - Develop mechanisms and an evidence base to monitor and evaluate the impact of gender and inclusivity initiatives.

-The Gender and Inclusivity Project offers a unique approach for sustained structural change through
+The Gender and Inclusivity Project offers a unique approach to sustained structural change.

 Huyer, S. (2019).
 Is the gender gap narrowing in science and technology?
 In UNESCO Science Report